wschott/apit/README.md

     http://x/us/x/9/123456789?i=09876

-This will lookup the metadata of the album with the ID _123456789_ in the _US_ store of Apple Music/iTunes (and optionally download that data to `~/.apit`).
+This will lookup the metadata of the album with the ID _123456789_ in the _US_ store of Apple Music/iTunes.

 ### Attention: Beware of album variations (e.g. deluxe editions)